-- R-33 The PSE of a single active line MUST be able to power the DPU it is connected to in both mains-powered and battery-powered operation. - R-34 The PSE MUST comply with one of the power classes defined in ETSI TS 101 548 [3]. - R-35 The PSE MUST send a Dying Gasp indication to the DPU immediately before it removes power from the line. - R-36 The PSE MUST be able to start up a DPU from an unpowered state. - R-37 The PSE MUST promptly remove power from a line upon the detection of a fault. - R-38 At a minimum, the PSE MUST support the detection of the following fault conditions: - Presence of an unprotected off hook telephone - Presence of a short circuit - Presence of a open circuit - Presence of a foreign voltage
+- R-39 The PSE MUST comply with one of the power classes defined in ETSI TS 101 548 [3]. - R-40 The PSE MUST send a Dying Gasp indication to the DPU immediately before it removes power from the line. - R-41 The PSE MUST promptly remove power from a line upon the detection of a fault.

+R-42 At a minimum, the PSE MUST support the detection of the following fault conditions:

+- Presence of an unprotected off hook telephone

+- Presence of a short circuit

+- Presence of an open circuit

+- Presence of a foreign voltage